 the University of Missouri, the University of Oklahoma, Oklahoma State University,

-the University of Arizona, Arizona State University, University of Wyoming, Washington State
+the University of Arizona, University of Wyoming, Washington State

 University and the University of Wisconsin-Madison.

-The Symposium starts with a welcome reception at the
+The Symposiums start with a welcome reception at the

 of dissertation research are made by doctoral students, followed by comments from

 doctoral discussants and then by discussion from the audience as a whole.
 Friday

 evening there is a banquet, and the Symposium ends with lunch on Saturday.
 Participant